elki-project/elki-project.github.io/dev/projectideas.md

   G. Moise and J. Sander.
 "Finding non-redundant, statistically significant regions in high dimensional data: a novel approach to projected and subspace clustering."
 Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining, 2008.
 533-541.

+- SSPC subspace clustering (with semi-supervision):

+  K. P. Yip, D. W. Cheung, and M. K. Ng "On discovery of extremely low-dimensional clusters using semi-supervised projected clustering."
+Proceedings of the 21st International Conference on Data Engineering (ICDE), 2005.
+329-340.

 ### Outlier detection algorithms

-- ORCA fast version of KNNOuliter:
+- ORCA fast version of KNNOutlier:

   S. D. Bay and M. Schwabacher.
 “Mining distance-based outliers in near linear time with randomization and a simple pruning rule”.
 In: Proceedings of the 9th ACM International Conference on Knowledge Discovery and Data Mining (SIGKDD), Washington, DC.
 2003, pp. 29–38